jwround/C13-website/content/sustainability/sustain.md

 ---
-We believe that beauty products should work for you and the planet.
-We made sure this is reflected on both inside and outside our products: </i>
+We believe that beauty products should work for you and the planet. <br>So we made sure this is reflected on both inside and outside our products:

 <br>